stedavkle/personal-site/README.md

      example content in the middle.
 I also do this step in the [URL Pages Editor](https://jstrieb.github.io/urlpages).

 3. Make any changes to `resources/template.html` that you see fit.
-Most of the variables included in that file like `$variable-name$` are defined in the preamble of `markdown` pages that are converted to `HTML`.
+Many of the variables included in that file like `$variable-name$` are defined in the preamble of `markdown` pages that are converted to `HTML`.
 For example, the preamble of the file for this page is as follows.